dimsanius/dotfiles/README.md

 ## TODO

+- [ ] Use jinja2
+- [ ] Move chezmoi config to .config/chezmoi/chezmoi.yml
-- [ ] Use envsubst to create all.yml
+- [ ] Use uvx instead of installing venv locally